 a GoZERO bucket and lid for collecting compostables

 based on participation per location, access to finished food waste compost in the spring.

 How do I get started?

 Check our listings below for a location near you.
 If there’s not a station nearby, help us organize one.
 Be sure to check station hours and if the station could use any volunteer help.
 Once you’ve fond one that’s right for you, signup is easy.
-If subscription is required (locations can be subscription or sponsorship based) payment is secure through PayPal services.
+If subscription is required (locations can be subscription or sponsorship based) payment is secured through PayPal services.

 Once you’ve signed up, show your receipt to staff on-location to claim your bucket and lid if you like, and get started collecting food waste for composting.
 Connected with your friends and neighbors, and enjoy how good it feels.